skip to Main Content

 Identification

 Silky white sheen to forewings, with the black and white ringed legs is diagnostic.
-Due to its rarity status a specimen or quality photo required for record acceptance.
+Due to its rarity status a specimen or quality photo is required for record acceptance.

 Life cycle